asahi417/tner/README.md

 ```

 ## Datasets
 Public datasets that can be fetched with TNER are summarized here.
+Please cite the corresponding reference if using one of these datasets.

 |                                   Name (`alias`)                                                                      |         Genre        |    Language   | Entity types | Data size (train/valid/test) | Note |
 |:---------------------------------------------------------------------------------------------------------------------:|:--------------------:|:-------------:|:------------:|:--------------------:|:-----------:|